Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a

-Dwarf trees typically grow the same-size fruit as you would expect on a traditionally sized tree, but they will yield smaller amounts due to less-dense branches.
+Dwarf trees typically grow the same-size fruit as you would expect on a traditionally sized tree, but they will yield smaller amounts due to having less-dense branches.
 This smaller yield is ideal for small families who don’t want to waste unused fruit.

 When selecting the type of dwarf apple tree, consider what you intend to do with the fruit.
 Visit Old Farmer’s Almanac for a comprehensive list of apples that tend to work well for baking, applesauce, and cider.

 If you desire to plant a fruit tree indoors, consider a miniature version instead, which typically grows only 6 to 8 feet tall, instead of the dwarf tree.
 Miniature versions normally won’t exceed your ceiling height, whereas a dwarf tree may.
 Due to their size and density of limbs, dwarf trees tend to produce more fruit than miniature varieties, although they won’t bear fruit for the first 3 to 4 years.

 How to Plant Outside